Korkman/ventoy-guides/triple-os-install/02-windows.md

 - Have [UniGetUI](https://www.marticliment.com/unigetui/) install your favorite tools, create a `.ubundle` file \
   ... and / or have portable apps on the VentMore partition
-- It's highly recommended to [block Windows Updates](https://www.sordum.org/9470/windows-update-blocker-v1-8/) so they run only when appropriate (prefer doing updates when booted virtually)
+- Manage Windows Updates by [blocking](https://www.sordum.org/9470/windows-update-blocker-v1-8/) and unblocking them.
+Prefer doing updates when booted virtually and with fast connectivity.
+Always do updates before surfing the internet!

 ## Up next: Ubuntu
 Continue with [Part 3: Install Ubuntu (or Debian) along Ventoy in VHD files](03-ubuntu.md)